Do Cats Pee & Poop at the Same Time? Feline Anatomy Explained

 Will My Cat Use the Same Litter Box to Pee and Poop?

-While most cats won’t pee and poop during the same litter box trip, many people don’t realize that some cats don’t like to pee and poop in the same place at all.
-This is why it’s generally recommended to keep a litter box per cat, plus one extra.
+While most cats will not pee and poop during the same litter box trip, many people do not realize that some cats don’t like to pee and poop in the same place at all.
+This is why it is generally recommended to keep a litter box per cat, plus one extra.
 This means that you should have two litter boxes, at minimum, for one cat, three boxes for two cats, and so on.

-Sometimes even the best litter box setup needs a helping hand.
+Sometimes even the best litter box setup needs a helping hand in combating invasive smells.
 Our Hepper Advanced Bio-Enzyme Cat Litter Deodorizer naturally breaks down odors at the source.
 This effective litter additive can help all types of cat litter last longer, saving you money, and is safe for all life stages.
 Best of all, it's 100% biodegradable and fragrance-free.

 Important Medical Considerations